Contra Roosh V. on Evolution

 The Malthus-Darwin proposition, then, that population increases if food does, may be a truth, or a false but fertile near-truth, when it is applied to species other than Homo sapiens.
 But applied to our species, the best it can be is the following pure triviality: that population increases if food does, unless it is prevented from doing so by one or more of a dozen different causes that we know of, or by one or more of an indefinite number of causes that we do not know of.

-The human population is still growing, and its growth matches fairly well the growth in fossil fuel extraction.
 Populations can grow exponentially, and so they can exceed any food supply very quickly.
 Yes, food is only one of the requirements for people to exist, so there is no law that the population will always grow to the limits of food production.
-However, in the long run it will tend to do that.
-Low fertility rates are self-correcting, because higher fertility is selected for as long as children survive.
-Thus, no population can have persistent low fertility.
-As long as fertility rates are above replacement, the population will grow until it reaches the carrying capacity of the environment.
+However, in the long run, it will tend to do that.

 The offspring of a most privileged class exhibit, in fact, more strongly than those of any other class, and far more strongly than the offspring of the poor, a proclivity towards a whole range of things, every one of which is more or less unfavorable to parenthood.
 To early sexual exhaustion, to sexual incapacity, to sexual indifference, to homosexuality, to religion, to study, to art, to connoisseurship, to gambling, to drunkenness, to drugs … To almost anything in the world, in fact, except increasing or even maintaining the numbers of their own class by reproduction.